 In conclusion, use THIS type of emulsion blender and ditch the whisk attachment.
 Be sure to mix your lotion thoroughly.
 I typically mix for 1 minute straight then come back in 5 minutes to mix again.
 Then I continue to mix for an hour or so until I notice the lotion thickening up.

 I decided to experiment with the already made watery batch and reheated it thoroughly and added another tablespoon of emulsifying wax.
 I have told readers that this might thicken their mixtures up but I’ve never tried it myself.
 Low and behold, it works!
 Once the wax had thoroughly melted, I removed from the heat and used the proper blender attachment.
 Within 30 minutes, my lotion was thick and fluffy and has stayed that way!
 No need to throw out watery batches!

-I get all my ingredients from Mountain Rose Herbs but Noble Roots, another ingredients supplier, offers 2 products I can’t get from MRH-cetyl alcohol and natural fragrances.
+I typically get my ingredients from Mountain Rose Herbs but Noble Roots, another ingredients supplier, offers 2 products I can’t get from MRH-cetyl alcohol and natural fragrances.